Things to Do in Marienplatz, Munich’s Famous Main Square (with Video of the Glockenspiel Performance!)

 The performance includes motorized figurines that dance, joust, and twirl around the inside of the tower.
 The performance lasts 12 minutes and ends with the chirp of a cuckoo bird coming out above the display.
-I had to see it and arrived for the 12 p.m. performance.
+When planning my time in Marienplatz square, I knew I had to see the performance and not just the clock itself, so I arrived early for the 12 p.m. performance.

 I arrived about 20 minutes beforehand and a crowd hadn’t even started yet.
-This meant I got to be front and center, but off to the side a bit would have still had a decent view, too, so getting there 5-10 minutes early would likely have been fine.
+This meant I got to be front and center, but off to the side a bit would have still had a decent view, too, so getting there five to 10 minutes early would likely have been fine.

 Here’s a video I took of the Glockenspiel, too, which showcases what the performance is like.

-New Town Hall: Gothic Office Building Still in Use Today
+Marienplatz’s New Town Hall: Gothic Office Building Still in Use Today

 New Town Hall houses Munich’s city council, mayor’s office, and the headquarters of the city administration.
 Its intricate tower is also home to the Glockenspiel and can be visited via an elevator for views of the city.
 Touring the inside of Old Town Hall provides the opportunity to see some more of the Gothic revival architecture style, of which I was most intrigued by the cool geometrical staircase.

-Old Town Hall: 15th Century Architecture and Tower Views
+Old Town Hall: 15th Century Architecture and Tower Views in Marienplatz